-You have the right to cancel your Private Client SIPP.
-On receipt of your Private Client SIPP application form, we will send you a cancellation notice.
+You have the right to cancel your iSIPP.
+On receipt of your iSIPP application, we will send you a cancellation notice.

 You will have 30 days from receipt of this notice to tell us that you have changed your mind and wish to cancel your application.
-For further details please see the SIPP Terms and Conditions.
+For further details please see the 'SIPP Terms and Conditions'.